Oak Ridge History Museum

 The Oak Ridge History Museum is a history museum in Oak Ridge, Tennessee.
 Its mission is to document the social impact on Oak Ridge from its role in the World War II Manhattan Project.
-This is in contrast to the nearly American Museum of Science and Energy, which concentrates of the technical aspects of the Manhattan Project in Oak Ridge.
+This is in contrast to the nearby American Museum of Science and Energy, which concentrates of the technical aspects of the Manhattan Project in Oak Ridge.

 The museum is a member of the Manhattan Project National Historical Park.